Now accepting new client matters Toronto · Ontario

 Can I recover my legal fees if I win in Small Claims Court?

 The court may award up to 15% of the amount claimed in representation fees, plus disbursements (filing fees, service costs, photocopies).
 The award is at the judge's discretion.
+Estimate the maximum with the cost award calculator.

 What disbursements can I recover?